AntonyHwang/Lattice-Structure-Computation-Program/README.md

 GMSH
 ```

 [GMSH](http://gmsh.info/) can be installed from the link [here](http://gmsh.info/#Download).
-After you exctract it, the direcctory must be added to the path.
+After you extract it, the direcctory must be added to the path.

 Numpy and Progressbar can be installed by calling:
 ```